Online TCP Acknowledgment under General Delays: Introduction

-In the case of sum-monotone delay costs, greedy strategies are not competitive.
+\paragraph{Sum-Monotone Delay.} For sum-monotone delay costs, greedy strategies are not competitive.
 We show that for any constant threshold, there exists an instance where a greedy algorithm incurs a cost that is $\Omega(n)$ times larger than that of the offline optimum.
 This fundamental limitation stems from the additive nature of the delay cost: greedy algorithms react too locally, failing to recognize when it would be better to wait and serve a larger group of packets with a single acknowledgment.
-For instance, if the delay function is concave and grows steadily up to the acknowledgment cost, and if the packets are spaced far enough apart, greedy will serve each packet individually --- incurring an acknowledgment cost each time --- while the optimal solution serves all at once, paying the delay cost only once and saving on acknowledgments.
+For instance, if the delay function is concave and grows steadily up to the acknowledgment cost, and if the packets are spaced far enough apart, greedy will serve each packet individually --- incurring an acknowledgment cost each time --- while the optimal solution serves all at once at the last packet arrival, paying the delay cost only once and saving on acknowledgments.

 To overcome this, we use our offline dynamic programming solution to guide online decisions.
 The key idea is to monitor the cost of the optimal solution on the packets seen so far.
 We partition the execution of the algorithm into consecutive \emph{services}, each of which aggregates packets and ends with an acknowledgment.
 At the start of a service, we examine the sequence of packets observed so far and identify the longest suffix for which the offline optimum issues a single acknowledgment.
 The cost of optimally serving this suffix determines a \emph{budget} for the service.
-The algorithm then keeps accumulating packets and issues an acknowledgment as soon as the total delay cost reaches this budget.
+The algorithm then continues to accumulate packets and issues an acknowledgment as soon as the total delay cost exceeds this budget.
 Thus, the service budget is derived directly from the structure of an optimal offline solution on the currently observed packets.

 To avoid repeatedly issuing acknowledgments with small accumulated delay costs, each budget service is followed by three \emph{buffer services} whose budgets are larger by a constant factor than that of the preceding budget service.
 These buffer services separate consecutive budget services and later allow us to analyze their costs independently.
 Throughout the execution, the algorithm continues to monitor newly observed suffixes.
 During a budget service, the arrival of any longer critical suffix triggers an update of the service budget, whereas during a buffer service, such an update occurs only if the offline cost of a suffix increases by a constant factor.
 This controlled budget growth ensures that the number of services grows only logarithmically, implying that the total cost incurred by the algorithm is within an $O(\log n)$ factor of the offline optimum.